 It’s mostly because many famous Californian cities are located in the southern half of the state.
 Los Angeles and San Diego are just two of the biggest metropolitan areas in California, so they’re naturally good places for gambling sites to stake a claim.

-Technically, the legal gambling age is 18 years old.
+Technically, the California legal gambling age is 18 years old.
 However, you need to be 21 years old to enter many Indian casinos because of alcohol restrictions.

 Not really, with the exception of daily fantasy sports, online horse race betting, and promotional sweepstakes casinos and poker.
-But online sports betting could come soon to California if Prop 27 passes in the November election.

 Most are regulated by California state gambling authorities, although tribal activities are regulated by the NIGC.